The U.S. Mission in Sydney is seeking students for the “summer” Overseas Seasonal Hire Program to work in the Consulate.

 HOW TO APPLY

-Universal Application for Employment UAE Form DS-174 (PDF 82KB) and Winter Hire Application Form (PDF 194KB).
+Universal Application for Employment UAE Form DS-174 (PDF 82KB) and Summer Hire Application Form (PDF 194KB).

 (If applicable), Candidates must provide evidence of their eligibility to work in Australia by providing a copy of their work visa or permit, or residency.